 If your insurance doesn’t cover mental health, many therapists offer rates on a sliding scale based on income.
 When therapists offer this option to out-of-network or uninsured clients, the determined pricing is based on the client’s capability to pay.
 This fee structure can significantly reduce the cost of therapy, making sessions available to those from all socioeconomic backgrounds and financial situations.

-If you feel you cannot pay the full price for therapy, the psychologist can review your income information and your number of dependents to determine a percentage of the cost you can meet.
+If you feel you cannot pay the full price for therapy, the treatment provider can review your income information and your number of dependents to determine a percentage of the cost you can meet.

 Just because the cost is discounted, it doesn’t mean the care is.
 Licensed therapists give the same dedication to any client, no matter their financial situation.